mzabrams/fars_cleaner/README.md

 vehicles, accidents, people = load_basic(year=1975, data_dir=SOME_PATH, mapping=mappings)
 ```

+## Requirements
+Downloading and processing the full FARS dataset currently runs out of memory on Windows machines with only 16GB RAM.
+It is recommended to have at least 32GB RAM on Windows systems. macOS and Linux run with no issues on 16GB systems.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.